Ramakrishna183048/-12314173---COIT20261---2026T1-/week02.md

 - Understanding how IP addressing enables communication within a network
 - Use of the ping command to test connectivity between hosts
 - Identifying network issues using ping errors like "Destination Host Unreachable"

+These activities strengthened my understanding of IP configuration and network testing, providing a solid foundation for more advanced networking concepts.